 The Delaware Coastal Zone Industrial Control Board hears appeals of decisions made by the Secretary of the Department of Natural Resources and Environmental Control (DNREC) under the Delaware Coastal Zone Act (7 Del.
 Code, Chapter 70).
 The Board has the authority to affirm, reverse, or modify Coastal Zone Act decisions made by the Secretary.

 The Industrial Control Board was created by the Delaware General Assembly in 1971 (7 Del.
 Code, §7006).
-It has nine voting members, including five appointed by the Governor and confirmed by the senate, as well as the Director of the Delaware Economic Development office and the chairs of the planning commissions of each county.
+It has nine voting members, including five appointed by the Governor and confirmed by the senate, as well as the Director of the Division of Small Business & Tourism and the chairs of the planning commissions of each county.
 The chair serves at the pleasure of the Governor.
 The other appointed members serve five-year terms.
 The Board is designed to be geographically and politically diverse.

 Persons who are “aggrieved by a final decision of the Secretary” made under the Coastal Zone Act may appeal to the Board.
 A Notice of Appeal must be filed within fourteen days of the announcement of a Secretary’s decision.